 This project is meant to simulate a busy traffic light.
 The program recognize patterns in the intersection and then uses that information to make the light as efficient as possible.
 These patterns could be related to the time of day and/or the day of the week.
 At first I would purposely input recognizable patterns and see if the program would catch it, but eventually the plan would be to possibly use this program at a real intersection.
-There are many variables that the program takes into account including traffic density, number of lanes, etc. Traffic lights have always caused problems with traffic lights have always caused problems with traffic flow.
-If the light has no information about the intersection it is controlling, then you can sit at a red light for what seems hours.
-Even worse is when the light is much to short and you have to wait through lots of cycles.
-We have all experienced this.
-There has been a lot of research done to try and automate cars, using GPS, so that they all pass through the intersection harmlessly.
-However, this technology can
+There are many variables that the program takes into account including traffic density and number of lanes.
+These program takes into account including the intersection harmlessly.
+However, this technology